ebidel/polymer-gmail/README.md

 #### Testing

 Hitting http://localhost:8080?debug will bypass Google Sign-in and use mock data for threads.
-Under this testig mode, you will no see custom labels in the left nav or user profile images show up on threads.
+Under this testing mode, you will no see custom labels in the left nav or user profile images show up on threads.

 #### Future improvements